AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 First but not least, Forensically.
 Which is an online forensic analysis tool that allows you and me to extract hidden data from images using various techniques.

-<span style=color:blue>Services and Features</span>
+- **Services and Features**

-    Error Level Analysis (ELA): Identifies areas of an image that have different levels of compression, often indicating manipulation.
+    Error Level Analysis (ELA): It can identifies areas of an image that have different levels of compression, often indicating manipulation.
-    Clone Detection: Detects duplicated areas within an image.
+    Clone Detection: it detects duplicated areas within an image.
-    Noise Analysis: Highlights areas with different noise patterns, which can indicate tampering.
+    Noise Analysis: It highlights areas with different noise patterns, which can indicate tampering.
-    Meta Data Viewer: Displays metadata embedded in image files.
+    Meta Data Viewer: it displays metadata ( seen at exiftool ) embedded in image files.
-    Magnifier and Zoom: Allows for detailed examination of image areas.
+    Magnifier and Zoom: It llows for detailed examination of image areas.
-    Pixel and Color Analysis: Analyzes the colors and pixels in an image to detect anomalies.
+    Pixel and Color Analysis: Also it can analyzes the colors and pixels in an image to detect anomalies.

-Go discover it, it's a usefull tool.
+Go discover it, it's a usefull tool full of automated functionalities.
 [Forensically](https://29a.ch/photo-forensics/#forensic-magnifier) .

 ```StegOnline```